UEFA European Championship on United States television: ESPN/ABC (2008–2020)

-ESPN first aired the UEFA Euros in 2008 after reached a agreement with UEFA in December 2006.
+ESPN first aired the UEFA Euros in 2008 after reached an agreement with UEFA in December 2006.
 With UEFA wanting the reverberations of the Euros to reach an international audience, ESPN decided to broadcast all matches live and online in 2008.
 After receiving good reaction from viewers, ESPN and UEFA continued to work by becoming official broadcasters of 2012, 2016 and 2020 tournament.